-We Will Keep You Sane Through an Insane Process That May Have to Be Put on Hold
+We Will Keep You Sane Through an Insane Process

 You Don’t Need A Cheerleader: You Need to Have Power In Your Decisions

 In therapy in our offices in Lower Manhattan, as well as our phone and video therapy sessions, we will help create a plan related to your needs rather than the needs of the clinic.
 You get to choose to keep going or take breaks, not your doctor.
 We’ll help you regain that control over your decisions where you can, and help you process those you can’t control.